inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/README.md

 * in the field Repository URL, add URL github repo: `https://github.com/inbo/reporting-rshiny-grofwildjacht`
 * This clones the repo to your computer and creates an Rstudio project linked to it

-2. To test and try out your adaptations, build and reinstall within Rstudio.
-As the package itself lives in a subdirectory, you should provide this to the build/install commands:
+2. To test and try out your adaptations, load the latest version of the package functions and start the app:

 ```
-devtools::build(pkg = "reporting-grofwild/")
-devtools::install(pkg = "reporting-grofwild/")
+devtools::load_all(path = "~/git/reporting-rshiny-grofwildjacht/reporting-grofwild")
-library(reportingGrofwild)
 reportingGrofwild::runWildApp()
 ```